 Always remember that we cannot have all that we want and sometimes we need to give up on something to get other things such as surfing less to complete a college degree or giving up on the next surf trip to buy a better car for your family.
 Even if you do not achieve your goals, living by your values will bring you satisfaction and fulfillment.

-Goal setting is one of the most studied mental skills, and researchers found that goal setting enhance performance, but there are some guidelines to follow.
-If you want to receive a handout about how to effectively set goals, send me an email to email@example.com.
+Goal setting is one of the most studied mental skills, and researchers found that goal setting enhances performance, but there are some guidelines to follow.
+If you want to receive a handout about how to effectively set goals, send me an email to firstname.lastname@example.org.

 Andrea C. Dias, MA, ABSP